 The basics of this position:

-Performs duties necessary to develop and implement learning opportunities for children ages 6 weeks to Pre-K. Train and supervise college students while providing on-site instruction; assist college students to achieve educational objectives referred by the academic departments (specifically Child and Family Development).
-Provide support and constant communication with families and college students promoting successful outcomes
+Performs duties necessary to train and supervise college students while providing on-site instruction; assist college students to achieve educational objectives referred by the academic departments (specifically Child and Family Development); performs duties necessary to teach and care for infant through Pre-K children and provide support and constant communication with families.

 What you'll do: